USSR vs. YUGOSLAVIA

 If Yugoslavia had been nipping at the Soviets’ heels in the 60’s, in the 70’s they tore a huge chunk out of their dominance.
-After the decade was over Yugoslavia had won 3 gold medals, to 2 for the Soviets and established themselves as Europe’s premier force.
+By the end of the decade, Yugoslavia had won three gold medals, compared to two for the Soviets, and established themselves as Europe’s premier force.

 The battle for supremacy began at the 1970 World Championships.
 Yugoslavia was the home nation and emerged with the first major title in the country’s history, but the win came with a slight asterisk.
 The format of the competition was round robin in the final round and although Yugoslavia topped the standings with a 5-1 record, their only loss was to the Soviets, 72-87.

-The battle resumed at the 1971 Europeans in West Germany.
-Mirko Novosel, who would go on to become head coach of the side, made his debut as an assistant and on the court, Cosic was still the star.
+The battle resumed at the 1971 European Championships in West Germany.
+Mirko Novosel, who would go on to become head coach of the side, made his debut as an assistant, but on the court, Kresimir Cosic was still the star.

 |FIBA Secretary General William Jones presents Soviet star Sergey Belov with the gold medal at the 1971 European Championship in Germany|

 Both sides cruised through the tournament undefeated and met in the finals.
 For most of the game it seemed as though Yugoslavia would finally beat their nemesis, but it was not to be.
-Cosic, who was elected MVP, was held to 3/20 shooting by Zarmukhamedov and the Soviets earned a tough win, 69-64.
+Cosic, who was elected MVP, was held to 3-of-20 shooting by Alzan Zarmuhamedov and the Soviets earned a tough win, 69-64.

 It was the 8th consecutive gold for the Soviet Union in European Championship play.

-But all good things come to an end, and in 1973, Yugoslavia began a run of their own winning 3 gold medals in a row.
-The sensation of the 73’ tournament was Spain’s semi.final defeat of the Soviets, who were without centers Belov, Andreev and Zarmukhamedov.
+But all good things come to an end, and in 1973, Yugoslavia began a run of their own winning three gold medals in a row.
+The sensation of the 73’ tournament was Spain’s semi-final defeat of the Soviets, who were without centers Sergei Belov, Vladimir Andrejev and Alzan Zarmukhamedov.

 Yugoslavia took advantage and easily beat Spain in the final (78-67).